-Bloomberg’s Alleged Aid for the Sackler Family Should Come as No Surprise
+Bloomberg’s Alleged Aid for the Sackler Family Should Come As No Surprise

 By 2017, the Sackler family knew they had a problem.
-Thanks to the aggressive marketing practices the Sacklers devised, their company, Purdue Pharmaceuticals, had become linked to the opioid crisis, which according to one estimate killed 130 Americans a day that year.
+Thanks to the aggressive marketing practices the Sacklers devised, their company, Purdue Pharmaceuticals, had become linked to the opioid crisis, which according to one estimate killed 130 Americans per day that year.
 Purdue’s problems were Sackler problems; as the death toll rose and the lawsuits mounted, the family’s once-pristine public name had become a liability.
 So they turned to a friend for help.
-ProPublica reported on Friday that the Sacklers reached out to Michael Bloomberg, an acquaintance from the philanthropy circuit, for public relations assistance.
+ProPublica reported on Friday that the Sacklers reached out to Michael Bloomberg, an acquaintance from the philanthropy circuit, for public-relations assistance.

 In response, the company’s head of communications, Josephine Martin, urged the Sackler heir to “thank” Bloomberg.
 “Any positive news or ability to get our side out is through Bloomberg.
 We have given them exclusives and they have treated us very well,” Martin said, appearing to refer to the media company Bloomberg owns and named after himself.
 (Bloomberg spokesperson Kevin Sheekey “said the Sacklers tried to use their relationship with Bloomberg for the family’s benefit, but were mostly unsuccessful,” in response to the report.)